 Voice of America is silent after President Trump effectively shut down the broadcaster.
 VOA journalists are speaking out about what this could mean for an audience of 360 million around the world.

-“Left to Their Own Devices” by Barry Blitt
+“Left To Their Own Devices” by Barry Blitt

 ~~~~~~~~~~~~~~~~~~~~~~